-We are now embarking upon a review of the Diocese entitled 'Shaped by God Together' which will report to Diocesan Synod in 2021 on the future shape and direction of the Diocese.
+We are now embarking upon a review of the Diocese entitled 'Shaped by God Together' which will report to Diocesan Synod in the Autumn of 2021 on the future shape and direction of the Diocese.

 We continue to review the central diocesan structure which is designed to support the vision and priorities of the Diocese.